ARC 607-2– Option Studio - Urban Design

 - Architecture and Planning students will be able to explore the essentials of real estate finance and a complex and large-scale design project with a site model.

-- Real Estate Development students will learn how to work with urban designers, and critical processes and elements for producing successful proposals in urban design and planning.
+- Real Estate Development students will learn how to work with architects and urban designers, and critical processes and elements for producing successful proposals in urban design and planning.

 - Teams will address the feasibility of developing a real site for an actual client.